the-crypt-keeper/can-ai-code/README.md

 * Interview questions written by humans, test taken by AI
 * Sandbox enviroment (Docker-based) for untrusted Python and NodeJS execution
+* Provide reference coding prompts tuned for each LLM
-* Compare LLM models against each other
+* Compare LLM models coding performance against each other
-* For a given LLM, compare prompting techniques and hyper-parameters
+* Evaluate effects of prompting techniques and sampling parameters and the impact of different quantization methods on LLM performance

 ## Supported Test Suites